midzer/beerbase/content/breweries/double-mountain-brewery-and-taproom/double-mountain-kolsch.md

 srm: 0
 upc: 0
 ---
 In Cologne, Germany, many a brewery produces a light-bodied ale with a delicate fruitiness and rounded maltiness, attributable to the unique yeast strain commonly used.
-Our KÃ¶lsch is unfiltered and more generously hopped than its German cousin.
+Our Kölsch is unfiltered and more generously hopped than its German cousin.